akeneo/pim-docs/cookbook/catalog/common/query.rst

 .. tip::

-    In your own developments, you should always put the code which build and execute queries in your own repositories.
+    In your own developments, you should always put the code which builds and executes queries in your own repositories.